MaxBenChrist/awesome_time_series_in_python/README.md

 # Discussion

-We would like to trigger a homogenisation of used formats in the time series community, please see the [concept paper](https://github.com/MaxBenChrist/awesome_time_series_in_python/blob/master/standardize_time_series_formats.md)
+We would like to trigger a homogenization of the formats which are used in the python time series community, please see the [concept page](https://github.com/MaxBenChrist/awesome_time_series_in_python/blob/master/standardize_time_series_formats.md)